-Dr. Sebagh is right when he says prevention is better than a cure, and face yoga can definitely help to keep the chin area taut.
+Sebagh is right when he says prevention is key, and face yoga can definitely help to keep the chin area taut.
 We called on Inge Theron, founder of FaceGym, to share three facial exercises that can help prevent the onset of a double chin.
-“If you can’t make it in to FaceGym, there are at-home exercises you can do.
+“If you can’t make it to FaceGym, there are at-home exercises you can do.
 Some simple chin exercises performed in the morning and evening every day will help, but you have to be consistent with them,” says Theron.
-“Do each of the following exercises 10 times.”

-The first step would be to ensure you are applying your face serum or moisturiser to your neck using an upward sweeping motion.
+It's important to ensure you are applying your face serum and moisturizer to your neck using an upward sweeping motion.
 If your usual product is formulated to increase collagen production, then this will help.
 If you’re already doing this and your double chin isn’t budging, then it’s worth incorporating some products into your routine that zero in on this specific area.
-Bliss Thinny Thin Chin Neck Firming Cream (£33), for example, is formulated to firm and tighten the jawline both instantly and over time.

 Cathy Kangas, Prai Beauty CEO and founder, explains, “Both the device and serum have a positive charge, so when used together, the ionic serum is pushed deeper into the skin to attack double chins, droopy jowls and turkey neck.
 All it takes is 45 seconds once a day.
 Simply apply the serum from the décolletage up over the chin, and gently glide the device in upward strokes.”

-At Dr. Sebagh's clinic, he offers Ultralift.
+You can also try Ultralift, another non-invasive treatment offered at Sebagh's clinic.
 "It delivers ultrasound waves and obtains great results for lifting, tightening and firming," he explains.
-"This treatment can be combined with Sculpt Freeze to freeze the stubborn fat cells which are then gradually (over several months) eliminated, or the Aqualyx treatment, performed by Dr. Anna Marie Olsen.
-This is an injectable solution (biocompatible and biodegradable) that causes the dissolution of fat cells, after which the body then expels the released fatty acids naturally in the weeks that follow the treatment.
+"This treatment can be combined with Sculpt Freeze to freeze the stubborn fat cells which are then gradually (over several months) eliminated."

-"There is a superficial muscle that forms a sheet over the whole neck and pulls down on the jowls of the face when grimacing," says Dr. David Jack, an aesthetic doctor based on Harley Street.
+If you've done it all and you're still not seeing the results you want, there's always Botox.
+Injectables of many kinds can change the shape of your face without you going under the knife, and the results can be long-lasting.
+Dr. David Jack, an aesthetic doctor, recommends the Nefertiti Lift.
+"There is a superficial muscle that forms a sheet over the whole neck and pulls down on the jowls of the face when grimacing," he says.
 "Botox can be used to relax the pull of this muscle and relax the tension it creates on the jawline and the area under the chin, providing a subtle lifting effect.
 This is good for early cases where there are minimal jowls and double chin!"

-"This new fat-dissolving injection provides permanent results, which are extremely impressive and give the patient a much more defined jawline.
-Usually patients will require two to six treatments spaced four to six weeks apart, but this would all be decided upon consultation."
+Other non-Botox injectables include carboxytherapy, which Jack explains "involves injections of carbon dioxide gas under the surface of the skin into the fat," and Kybella, currently the only FDA-approved injectable specifically for the chin area.
+ENT and plastic surgeon Kambi Golchin notes, "This new fat-dissolving injection provides permanent results, which are extremely impressive and give the patient a much more defined jawline.
+Usually, patients will require two to six treatments spaced four to six weeks apart, but this would all be decided upon consultation."

 In extreme cases, you can have liposuction to eradicate a double chin.
 "Liposuction of the neck is a surgical procedure I provide for my patients who have excess fat where a nonsurgical option wouldn't benefit them entirely," explains Golchin.
 "This surgery enables me to remove the patient's fat and sculpt a natural contour to the chin and neck.”